Skip to main content

 What is the difference between a physical and digital VIT registration card?

-To verify a teacher’s registration status, the teacher must
+To verify a teacher’s registration status

-• confirm the registration status via the register of teachers.
+5. verify the digital VIT registration card is authentic by confirming the teacher's registration status via the register of teachers.

 What are the benefits of a digital VIT registration card?